 Singapore has a severe problem with suffering street cats.
-An estimated 50’000 either feral (grown up on the streets) or abandoned cats are currently living on the streets.
+An estimated 50’000 either feral (born wild) or strays (abandoned cats) are currently living on the streets.

-Another problem are the countless backyard breeders who are making money with so-called pedigree cats they breed without license, professional knowledge and without caring for the welfare of the cats.
-They then sell them for example on Facebook under “kittens with adoption fees” or "in exchange for cat food" because actual selling without permission is prohibited.
-The biggest impact can be achieved by not supporting such cruel business and educating other people about it.
+One big problem contributing to the situation are the countless backyard breeders who are making money with so-called pedigree or mixed cats they breed without license, professional knowledge and without caring for the welfare of the cats.
+They then sell them, for example on Facebook or Gumtree, under “kittens with adoption fees” or "in exchange for cat food" because actual selling without a license is prohibited.
+The biggest impact to stop these sellers can be achieved by not supporting such cruel businesses and educating other people about it.

 Feral cats that have lived their whole life on the streets are often happier if they can stay in their known environment (after TNR) and get the loving care of their feeders.
-We also consider the human aspect as the often elderly feeders treat the street cats like their own and do get a lot of joy from them - as often they could not keep their own pets, this gives them meaningful purpuse late in life.
+We also consider the human aspect as the often elderly feeders treat the street cats as their own and do get a lot of joy from this interaction - giving them a meaningful purpose late in life.